-1 TSR CAGR is an unaudited non-IFRS measure.
+1TSR CAGR is an unaudited non-IFRS measure.

-- Service condition the employee must remain employed by the Group from the Grant Date until the Last Vesting Date; - TSR includes share price appreciation, capital returns and dividends.
-Share price appreciation is determined as being the difference between the base VWAP of 28.88 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2019 on 31 August 2019) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the 5 trading days immediately after the release of shares over the 5 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the 7 trading days immediately after the release of Eureka's results for the 9 trading days immediately after the 7 trading days immediately after the 7 trading days immediately after the 7 trading days immediately after 10 trading days immediately af - Exercise price \$nil.
+- Service condition the employee must remain employed by the Group from the Grant Date until the Vesting Date; - TSR includes share price appreciation, capital returns and dividends.
+Share price appreciation is determined as being the difference between the base VWAP of 61.72 cents (being the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2021 on 30 August 2021) and vesting VWAP (the volume weighted average price of shares over the 5 trading days immediately after the release of Eureka's results for the year ended 30 June 2024); and - Exercise price \$nil.

-The last day on which the share rights may be exercised is 30 September 2024, at which time the rights expire and lapse.
+The last day on which the share rights may be exercised is 30 September 2026, at which time the rights expire and lapse.

-At 30 June 2021 there were 429,362 share rights outstanding (2020: 429,362).
+At 30 June 2022 there were 783,145 share rights outstanding (2021: 429,362).